-Butter scones are the most common type of scones that people like to eat.
-These are the scones that you often see people eating alongside tea or coffee.
+Butter scones are the most common type that people like to eat.
+These are the ones that you often see people eating alongside tea or coffee.

 You might love eating these pastries on a regular basis.
-However, there are circumstances that might cause you to need to stop eating scones quite as much.
+However, there are circumstances that might cause you to need to stop eating them quite as much.

 For example, your doctor might tell you that you need to cut cholesterol out of your diet.
 If you need to tone down on butter consumption, will you still be able to enjoy scones?